Castlemaine Art Museum: Renewal

 In 2015, gallery members, for the purpose of accountability and compliance voted for the gallery to become incorporated.
 However a consequence was that income from the SR Stoneman Foundation a major annual philanthropic endowment, which had been worth $30,000 per year over 13 years, was lost due to its condition that the Gallery remain unincorporated.
 Thus, due to lack of funds, the Art Museum faced a forced closure on 11 August 2017.
 It was saved when a town hall meeting in Castlemaine on 2 August announced a $50,000 gift from the Macfarlane Fund, launched concomitantly in honour of the late businessman Don Macfarlane, for whom the gallery was his favourite, and given on the condition of greater support from Mount Alexander council.
 Combined with a $250,000 donation by an anonymous couple, by fundraising efforts amongst local supporters, and a government grant, the money meant the gallery would remain open to the public giving time for sustainable revenue to be sourced, though difficulties, as identified by The Institute of Community Directors Australia, remained.

 Naomi Cass, previously director of the Centre for Contemporary Photography, was appointed Director, CAM Renewal, in January 2019, and reopened the gallery, free of charge to visitors at the request of the benefactors and, after some refurbishment in November, in December launched the Strategic Plan for Castlemaine Art Museum 2019–2023 – connecting people through Art, History and Ideas In the 2019-20 financial year the budget returned to surplus.

+After Cass retired in 2025, the Board opted to fill the directorial role with a Chief Operations Officer.
+University of Ottawa Juris Doctor Leslie Gurusnghe, former Development and Engagement Manager of the Hellenic Museum in Melbourne, was appointed on 18 November 2025, and in March 2026 oversaw the appointment of the design team for the museum’s redevelopment funded by the Victorian State government.